If you’re struggling with alcohol or substance use, there are medical treatments for addiction available to help you recover.

-There are evidence-based treatments, such as cognitive-behavioral therapy and motivational interviewing, that can help you get motivated to change your addictive behavior, understanding the root causes of that behavior and learn how to manage cravings and other challenges throughout the recovery process.
+There are evidence-based treatments, such as cognitive-behavioral therapy and motivational interviewing, that can help you get motivated to change your addictive behavior, understand the root causes of that behavior, and learn how to manage cravings and other challenges throughout the recovery process.

 At Workit Health, we offer behavioral healthcare like online therapy, personalized for you, all from the comfort and privacy of your home.